Juice Wrld: 2018: Goodbye & Good Riddance

-In December 2017, Higgins released the three-song EP Nothings Different.
-The project was covered by the hip-hop blog Lyrical Lemonade, with Higgins's track "All Girls Are the Same" gaining popularity through the blog post.
-An accompanying Cole Bennett-directed music video was released in February 2018.
+A music video for "All Girls Are the Same" directed by Cole Bennett was released in February 2018.
 Following the video's release, Interscope Records signed Higgins for $3 million and a remix featuring Lil Yachty was previewed but never officially released.
 "All Girls Are the Same" was critically acclaimed, receiving a Best New Music designation from Pitchfork.
 It was released as a single in April.
 "All Girls Are the Same" and "Lucid Dreams" were Higgins's first entries on any Billboard chart, debuting on the Hot 100 at numbers 92 and 74, respectively.

 On May 4, 2018, "Lucid Dreams" was officially released as a single and accompanied by a Cole Bennett-directed music video, similarly to "All Girls Are the Same".
 It peaked at number two on the Hot 100 and quickly became one of the most streamed songs of 2018; it remains his most-streamed song, reaching over one billion streams on Spotify by January 2020.
 "Lucid Dreams" was followed by "Lean Wit Me" on May 22, which peaked at number 68 on the Hot 100; Higgins's debut full-length album, Goodbye & Good Riddance, which included his three previous singles, released the following day.
 This album gained him much recognition and praise, along with cementing him as a rising star in the US.
 On June 19, he released a two-song EP titled Too Soon.. in remembrance of, and dedicated to, deceased rappers Lil Peep and XXXTentacion.
 Lil Peep died of an overdose in 2017 and XXXTentacion was murdered on June 18, 2018, one day before the project was released.
 Higgins said that he and XXXTentacion were friends and that they would have FaceTime calls together, revealing that their last conversation was about meeting up.
 The cover of the Too Soon..
 EP is a screenshot of a conversation between Higgins and XXXTentacion.
 The song "Legends" from the EP debuted at number 65 on the Hot 100 and peaked at number 29 over a year later following Higgins's death.

 "Wasted" (featuring Lil Uzi Vert) was released on July 10; it was Higgins's first single featuring a collaboration and the only song on Goodbye & Good Riddance with a featured guest.
 It debuted at number 68 on the Hot 100 and peaked at 67 in its second week on the chart.
 On July 11, Higgins announced that he was working on his next album.
 On July 20, Higgins announced his first tour, WRLD Domination, with additional acts YBN Cordae and Lil Mosey.
 On July 25, Higgins's producer Danny Wolf released the official version of "Motions" on SoundCloud following a series of leaks.